'Life and Legend of Wyatt Earp' star Hugh O'Brian dies, age 91

 Two years after the war ended he began his acting career after a chance encounter led to him replacing an ill lead actor while attending a performance of Somerset Maugham's play "Home and Beauty."

 His turn as Earp transformed the Western genre, which had previously catered to children.
 He reprised the role of the famous marshal at least three times in various productions.
-He also starred in Westerns such as "Ten Little Indians" and "The Shootist."
+He also starred in Westerns such as "The Man from the Alamo" and "The Shootist" -- John Wayne's final screen outing.

 O'Brian appeared in "Fantasy Island" in the 1970s and 80s as well as in the Arnold Schwarzenegger vehicle "Twins" and "The Love Boat."